BubTec/HomeAssistant/DoorbellCameraNotification/README.md

 - **Persistent Notification Title**: Custom title for the sidebar notification
 - **Persistent Notification Message**: Custom message content (use {{timestamp}} as placeholder for time)
 - **Auto-dismiss Persistent Notification**: Time after which to automatically remove the notification (0 = manual dismiss only)
+- **Enable Debug Notifications**: Show debugging info if camera snapshots fail or are empty
+- **Maximum Snapshots to Keep**: Number of snapshot files to keep (reminder for manual cleanup)

 ### 3. Create Notification Groups (Optional)